SNAP Featured in Circuit Cellar

 Synapse Wireless® provides Internet-enabled, wireless machine-to-machine (M2M) communication using its SNAP mesh network technology.
 Synapse’s solution was recently reviewed in depth by Tom Cantrell, West Coast Editor, in the September 2009 issue of Circuit Cellar Magazine.
 “The bottom line is that I’m impressed,” Tom concluded.
 “Synapse deserves credit for thinking outside the box and delivering a unique solution that integrates every aspect of an embedded wireless project.”
 Read or download the complete “Neural Network – A SNAP-shot from Synapse Wireless,” by Tom Cantrell at no cost.

-Industrial Embedded Systems: Choosing the best wireless monitoring
+Industrial Embedded Systems: Choosing the best wireless monitoring and control technology

 Industrial Embedded Systems - Max Maxfield